-View our selection of luxury holiday cottages and self catering rentals in Pembrokeshire and the Pembrokeshire Coast National Park that is an area of outstanding natural beauty.
-Private Pembrokeshire holiday cottages and dog friendly cottages in seaside towns are in demand all year round and can be booked with swimming pools, hot tubs, and tennis courts.
+View and rent private Pembrokeshire holiday cottages, coastal cottages with sea views, pets welcome rentals with secure gardens, beautiful boutique apartments, luxury self catering cottages, large holiday houses and beach cottages in the Pembrokeshire Coast National Park.
+Pembrokeshire cottages are in demand all year round and can be booked with swimming pools, hot tubs, and tennis courts insuring you have a cottage holiday to remember.
 So where should you stay?
 Perhaps in Newport, Broad Haven, St.Davids or Tenby or maybe Freshwater East, Solva or Saundersfoot would suit you better?
-We have a superb choice of pet-friendly cottages and coastal cottages that can be booked with the property owners by telephone or Email or listings that can be booked online with immediate confirmation in holiday properties of all sizes and locations offering both affordable and luxury amenities to suit families, couples and groups of friends.
+We have a superb choice of cottages that can be booked with the property owners by telephone or Email or listings that can be booked online with immediate confirmation in holiday properties of all sizes and locations offering both affordable and luxury amenities to suit families, couples and groups of friends.

 Famous for its truly magical coastline, Pembrokeshire appeals to families with children looking for holidays near to beaches, couples looking for a romantic getaway, walkers and outdoor enthusiasts, and just about everyone in between.
 With glorious ...beaches, awesome wildlife, friendly towns packed with interesting places and faces, and a whole host of award-winning eateries and bars, this part of Wales make it so easy to have a fabulous holiday.